Archives & Special Collections

 Using the Collections

-Please note that our holdings do not circulate and may not leave the Archives & Special Collections unit unless accompanied by a staff member.
+Materials do not circulate and may not leave the Archives & Special Collections unit unless accompanied by a staff member.

-Upon arrival, all researchers will be required to:
+Upon arrival, researchers must:

 Reading Room Rules

-• No food or drink will be permitted.
+- No food or drink permitted.

 Other Restrictions